lore-platform/lore-platform/README.md

 ### How To Make Pull Requests

-Now that you made your changes, you need to make pull requests so other people can check your work before we can push your changes into the `main` branch and into deployment.
+Now that you made your changes, you need to make a pull request so that other people can check your work before we can push your changes into the `main` branch and into deployment.

 Follow these steps in making a pull request: